Natural beauty start-up goes more than skin deep

 “I learn a lot just by being surrounded by the other employees and hearing what they’re working on,” he says.
 “And seeing all the great things that make a company successful — things like product packaging: how to package a bottle so it doesn’t break while shipping, and the importance of design, making sure your product looks good.
 There are so many things that as a scientist working in a lab, I didn’t get to see.”

 Important for Steven is the fact that he gains industry experience while also doing cutting-edge research.
 “I love this because I’m not shutting any doors.
 I’m still doing research and publishing papers while learning about industry as well.”

 For Bend, they stay ahead of the curve in a competitive health and beauty industry.
 “Our product is unique,” says Anna-Jean.
 “Right now we are definitely leading edge.”

 This research will help them continue to offer exceptional products.
 “When it comes to better understanding our Anti-Aging Formula, Steven’s been very valuable,” says Anna-Jean.
 “His expertise in cell-culture research allows us to carry out research for which we did not previously have the capabilities.”

-Mitacs thanks the Government of Canada for its support of the Elevate research fellowship in this story.
-Across Canada, the Elevate program also receives support from the Government of British Columbia, the Government of Quebec, and Research Manitoba.
+Mitacs thanks the Government of Canada and the Government of Nova Scotia for their support of the Elevtae research internship in this story.
+Across Canada, the Elevate program also receives support from Alberta Innovates, the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, the Government of Saskatchewan and Research Manitoba.